luqiang21/Learning-Notebook/technical_questions.md

 # C++

-- what is the 3 foundations of C++?
+- what are the 3 foundations of C++?
 	- Object oriented
 	- Inheritance
 	- Polymorphism